Until further notice all club activities have been cancelled.

 In 1966 the first piece of development at Broadfields other than the track commenced, when a wooden building (acquired from British Road Services in late 1965) was erected roughly where the prefab is today.
 This was later known as No2 Shed and primarily used for storage.
 This year also saw first thoughts of extending the site to lengthen the raised track.

-After some years of debate over the best method of construction, the first 50-foot-square model boating pond was opened at Broadfields for the first meeting of the year.
+After some years of debate over the best method of construction, the first 50-

 Redevelopment of the raised track commenced in 3 phases completed in two years.
-Concrete supports were replaced by steel pots and beams and steel rail with aluminium.
-Keeping close to the earlier plan, the curves were eased and the gradients evened out producing a very smooth-running circuit.
-During the rebuild, several improved locomotive handling facilities were incorporated.
+Concrete supports were replaced by steel posts and beams and steel rail with aluminium.
+Keeping close to the earlier plan, the curves were eased and the gradients evened out producing a very smooth-

 The picture on the right shows the pond a few years later in 1977 when the Prefab had replaced the previous No2 Shed.